adamsimms/IterateMe/README.md

 ## - 👾 WHOAMI 👾

 ### - 🔭 I’m currently working on ...
 [My current project is a Puzzle Box](https://github.com/IterateMe/puzzle_box) I make for friend, based on an ESP8266.
-I am making this project because it makes me understand how to use the MCU and because it is an interesting engineering challenge with design choices and tests to be made along the road!
+I am making this project because it makes me understand the espressif platform at a deeper level and because it is an interesting engineering challenge with design choices and tests to be made along the road!
 These skills will make me faster building tools on the espressif platform for IoT or penetration testing purposes.

 ### - 🌱 I’m currently learning ...
 - Application Security (XSS, SQLi, XXE, CSRF, ... and simple linux priviledge escalation)